Fall Concert 2017 - A Century of Jewish Music

 at right with SC Artistic & Music Director Jeffrey Brillhart.
 John's work–Philadelphia Fanfare–was commissioned by Singing City in memory of Dr. John K. Knorr, a descendant of three centuries of Philadelphians, and his wife Elizabeth, a Philadelphian by marriage, and was made possible by

 a grant from the John K. and Elizabeth Knorr Foundation.

 The text for the work comes from a poem entitled "Philadelphia" by Rudyard Kipling from his book Rewards and Fairies.
-You can see the composer's notes and the full text in the concert program.
 Jeffrey Brillhart and Parker Kitterman, piano.

 Choral Romance - French & German Masterpieces

 Jeffrey Brillhart, conducting

 I'll Make Me a World - Singing City and Lyric Fest

 The Heavens Declare, for SATB, SAB solos, piano, and optional audience participation.
 Duration about 4-½ minutes.
 Commissioned by Lyric Fest, Suzanne DuPlantis and Laura Ward, artistic directors, and premiered by Lyric Fest and Singing City, Jeffrey Brillhart, artistic director, with soprano Elizabeth Weigle, mezzo-soprano Chrystal E. Williams, and baritone Randall Scarlata.